corda/corda-docs/content/en/docs/cenm/1.3/workflow.md

 # Workflow

 The certificate signing request and certificate revocation request workflow can be extended by custom workflow plugin.
-This can be used to synchronise statuses and interact between the ENM workflow and external workflow/ticketing system like JIRA.
+This can be used to synchronise statuses and interact between the CENM workflow and external workflow/ticketing system like JIRA.